jmford2/Covid19-NP-Swab/README.md

 *(1)* Denier/dtex is a unit of measurement (*grams* per 9,000 *meters*) that the fabric industry uses.
 Denier is American; dtex is European.
 If the material had a different density from nylon but was of the same diameter, its denier measurement would be different.

+<a name="shaft"></a>
+## Shaft

+This is the easiest part to 3D-print.

+It should be able to be easily broken off, so that only the tip with the patient's nasal secretion is in a specimen container.
+Easy break-off may be accomplished via scoring.

 <a name="adhesive"></a>
 ## Adhesive